 \section{Abstract}

 Traditional {\sl origami} structures can be continuously deformed back to a flat sheet of paper, while traditional {\sl kirigami} requires glue or seams in order to maintain its rigidity.
 In the former, non-trivial geometry can be created through overfolding paper while, in the latter, the paper topology is modified.
-Here we propose a hybrid approach that relies upon overlapped flaps that create in-plane compression resulting in the formation of ``virtual'' elastic shells.
-Not only are these structures self-supporting, but they have colossal load-to-weight ratios of order $10^4$.
+Here we propose a hybrid approach that relies upon overlapped flaps that create in-plane compression resulting in the formation of polyhedra composed of freely-supported plates.
+Not only are these structures self-locking, but they have colossal load-to-weight ratios of order $10^4$.